-A Fleet is a collection of multiple Vessels working together to tackle one larger job and it's the equivalent of a Workflow or DAG.
+A Fleet is a collection of multiple Vessels working together to tackle one larger job.
+Fleets are the equivalent of a Workflow or DAG in other orchestration tools.

 Vessels in a Fleet get run in the order that you choose, starting with one or multiple Vessels that don't have any paths feeding into them.
 A Fleet can be kicked off with a Schedule Trigger or an On Demand Trigger.

 The paths between Vessels can be sequential (one-to-one), branching (one-to-many) or converging (many-to-one).

 When an upstream Vessel finishes running, it returns a status code to indicate if the Vessel was successful (exit code of 0) or if it errored (exit code of 1-255).
 All paths coming out of the finished Vessel are immediately evaluated.
 If a path evaluates as true, it kicks off all downstream Vessels that are connected to it.
 If a path evaluates as false, it marks all downstream Vessels as incomplete.

 If a Vessel is part of a converging path, it waits until all upstream Vessels have completed.
 At this point, every upstream Vessel is evaluated to see if the status matches the path condition.
 If all paths evaluate as true, the downstream Vessel will begin running.
 If any of the converging paths are evaluated as false, the Vessel will not run.

 When a Fleet runs, files generated by upstream Vessels get shared with every downstream Vessel as part of a shared local file system.
 Files cannot be accessed by any other currently running fleet - only by Vessels in the current Fleet run.
 In this way, Vessels can be built to run independent, modular tasks off of newly generated data, allowing greater flexibility in how you build Vessels.